 Most of us desire sexual experiences, but as we add conflict to these sexual inclinations it gets extremely confusing.
 The vast majority who experience same-sex attraction are confused by it and fear to talk about it.
 They wonder,

 ‘I don’t want to choose this.
 What is wrong with me?’

-In fact, in our interviews with dozens of LGBTQ individuals, they report experiencing denial and self-rejection; Often to the point of wanting life to end due to feeling rejected by self and others.
+In fact, in our interviews with dozens of LGBT individuals, they report experiencing denial and self-rejection; Often to the point of wanting life to end due to feeling rejected by self and others.

-When hundreds of humans are feeling the extreme “flight” response to end their lives due to something they can’t control, perhaps we need to ask if we are having the right conversations on the topic of LGBTQ.
+When hundreds of humans are feeling the extreme “flight” response to end their lives due to something they can’t control, perhaps we need to ask if we are having the right conversations on the topic of LGBT.

-Understanding the brain can certainly help us in realizing sexuality is an instinct and a survival type of an approach in processing experiences.
+Understanding the brain can certainly help us in realizing sexuality is literally an instinct and a survival type of an approach in processing experiences.

-There are few questions more controversial than whether someone is LGBTQ due to the environment or just being born that way.
-In our experience, most LGBTQ individuals report having always felt that way.
+There are few questions more controversial than whether someone is LGBT, attracted to the same-sex, due to the environment or simply being born that way.
+In our experience, most LGBT individuals report having always felt that way.

 Compassion and love are the most powerful antidotes in healing.